hivellm/umicp/bindings/swift/README.md

 **UMICP Swift v0.2.0** - Universal Matrix Inter-Communication Protocol for Swift

-Built with ❤️ by the HiveLLM AI Collaborative Team
+Built with ❤️ by the HiveHub AI Collaborative Team